-So what was an original routine of hitting snooze and sleeping later than I should turned into a routine of placing my phone in a location further away, so that I could develop the habit of being an early riser.
+So I got rid of the original routine of hitting snooze and sleeping and created a new routine of placing my phone in a location further away so that I could develop the habit of being an early riser.

 Routines can be small.
 They don’t have to be these big things.
 I mentioned in the past the importance of creating a morning routine, but that may be too difficult to start with.
 Instead, look for small things you can do.